influxdata/docs-v2/content/telegraf/v1.27/configure_plugins/template-patterns.md

 ]
 ```

-which would result in the following Graphite -> Telegraf transformation.
+This results in the following Graphite to Telegraf metric transformation.

 ```text
 cpu.usage.eu-east.idle.percentage 100
 => cpu_usage,region=eu-east idle_percentage=100
 ```

-### Filter Templates
+### Filter templates

-Users can also filter the templates to use based on the name of the bucket,
+Use glob matching to filter templates to use based on the name of the bucket:
-using glob matching--for example:

 ```toml
 templates = [